 "Oooh, do all ponies have powers?"
 Donut inquired, finally tearing his gaze away from Mahihko’s sweatshirt to peer at Graceful.
 "Do you have a power, too?
 Can we see it?!?"

-The slender pegasus glanced up from lighting the cigarette, letting out a short, dry chuckle that evoked a death rattle more than any sort of amused sound.
+The pegasus glanced up from lighting the cigarette, letting out a short, dry chuckle that evoked a death rattle more than anything.
 "Yeah, I got one too, kid."
 He exhaled slowly, prompting Grif to wince away once again to avoid the plume of blueish smoke.
 "Pray you never gotta see it."

 Graceful’s face fell, his eyes narrowing and ears flattening slightly as he leaned forward slowly.
 "The fuck does that mean?
 Don’t tell me you bastards ain’t never seen coffin nails before.
 Don’t you goddamn dare tell me that."

 Grif and Simmons shared an awkward look, the latter clearing his throat uncomfortably.
 "Are you…are you gonna shoot us if we do tell you that?"
 Grif asked carefully.
 "Because I think you should keep shooting Simmons instead of me, that’s kind of been your pattern so far, which is great for me."